Vinicius-PR/Ignite-Challenge-03-Addition-Challenge/README.md

 # Ignite Additional Challenge 3 - Implementing some features to a blog

-This project consist in inplement some features using the resolution of the Challenge 3.
-You can access the this relosution [Cliking here](https://github.com/Vinicius-PR/Ignite-Challenge-03).
+This project consist in implement some features using the resolution of the Challenge 3.
+You can access the this resolution [Cliking here](https://github.com/Vinicius-PR/Ignite-Challenge-03).
 The features to implement are:

 * Commnents using Utteranc;